jundalisay/spblist/content/en/research/mao/quotations/chapter-29.md

 Successors to the revolutionary cause of the proletariat come forward in mass struggles and are tempered in the great storms of revolution.
 It is essential to test and judge cadres and choose and train successors in the long course of mass struggle.

-Quoted in On Khrushchov's Phoney Communism and Its Historical Lessons for the World (July 14,1964), pp. 72-74.*
+<cite>Quoted in On Khrushchov's Phoney Communism and Its Historical Lessons for the World (July 14,1964), pp. 72-74.</cite>

 Our Party organizations must be extended all over the country and we must purposefully train tens of thousands of cadres and hundreds of first-rate mass leaders.
 They must be cadres and leaders versed in Marxism-Leninism, politically far-sighted, competent in work, full of the spirit of self-sacrifice, capable of tackling problems on their own, steadfast in the midst of difficulties and loyal and devoted in serving the nation, the class and the Party.